brilliancebitcoin/nostrgram/README.md

 * [ ] search for channels & users
 * [ ] nip05 support (domain-based checkmarkss)
 * [ ] nip07 support (likes and reactions)
-* [ ] on mobile, push up the chat log when a user opens their keyboard
 * [ ] investigate the send button -- there are reports it is broken on mobile when the keyboard is open, but it works for me